Dorab Patel

-Dorab Framrose Patel (1924 – 15 March 1997) was a Pakistani jurist of Parsi descent, and lawmaker who served as a former justice of the Supreme Court of Pakistan and former chief justice of the Sindh High Court.
-Patel was a prominent campaigner for human rights, and was a founding member of the Asian Human Rights Commission (AHRC) in 1987 and the co-founder of the Human Rights Commission of Pakistan.
+Dorab Framrose Patel (1924 – 15 March 1997) was a Pakistani jurist and lawmaker of Parsi descent who served as a justice of the Supreme Court of Pakistan and chief justice of the Sindh High Court.
+Patel was a prominent campaigner for human rights, and was a founding member of the Asian Human Rights Commission (AHRC) in 1987 and of the Human Rights Commission of Pakistan.

 A Parsi by faith, he rose up the ranks of the judiciary to become one of Pakistan's most senior most judges, only to resign on principle after refusing to take an oath of allegiance to Chief Martial Law Administrator and Chief of Army Staff at that time, General Zia-ul-Haq in 1981.
 Patel died of leukaemia on 1997 in Islamabad, and was buried in Karachi.

-Early life

-He attended various boarding schools before attending Bombay University in 1942.
-In 1944, Patel graduated with an LL.B. in Law and Justice from Bombay University.
-In 1945, Patel moved to Karachi where he began his legal practice in the Sindh High Court.
-In 1946, Patel went to the United Kingdom and attended the London School of Economics.
-In 1948, Patel received an MSc in economics, followed by an LLM in law and justice development in 1949.
-He wrote his master's thesis on the Pakistan economy and the legal system in Pakistan.
-In 1950, he was called to the bar from Lincoln's Inn where he was awarded BPTC in 1953.
-Following the completion of his doctorate, Patel returned to Karachi, West Pakistan where he began practising law in the West Pakistan High Court.

 Judicial career

 He was elected secretary of the High Court Bar in 1964 and was raised to the bench of the then West Pakistan High Court in 1967.
 Patel was elevated to the Supreme Court on 7 January 1976.

 On 24 March 1981, General Zia ul Haq issued a Provisional Constitutional Order (PCO) and asked the Justices of the High Courts and Supreme Court to take oath on it.
 Patel refused to take oath and resigned.
 Had Patel not resigned, he would have become the Chief Justice of the Supreme Court.
 After his resignation from the Supreme Court, he devoted the rest of his life to waging a crusade for the rights of the oppressed and downtrodden.
 In 1990, he became the second Pakistani to be elected a member of the exclusive International Commission of Jurists (ICJ).